Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization: Boundary Aware Temporal Forgery Detection+ Method

 \subsection{Inference}

-During inference, the model generates the three types of fusion boundary map outputs - position-aware boundary map $\hat{Y}^{(b)(p)}$, channel-aware boundary map $\hat{Y}^{(b)(c)}$ and aggregated position-channel boundary map $\hat{Y}^{(b)(pc)}$.
-Following previous work~\cite{suBSN2021}, we averaged the three boundary maps to produce the final boundary map output $\hat{Y}^{(b)}$.
-The boundary map represents the confidence for all proposals in the video.
-Since this operation produces duplicated proposals, we post-processed the proposals with Soft Non-Maximum Suppression (S-NMS)~\cite{bodlaSoftNMS2017} similar to BSN++~\cite{suBSN2021}.
+During inference, the model generates three types of fusion boundary maps - position-aware boundary map $\hat{Y}^{(b)(p)}$, channel-aware boundary map $\hat{Y}^{(b)(c)}$ and aggregated position-channel boundary map $\hat{Y}^{(b)(pc)}$.
+Following previous work~\cite{suBSN2021}, we averaged the three boundary maps to produce the final boundary map $\hat{Y}^{(b)}$.
+This boundary map represents the confidence for all proposals in the video.
+Since this operation produces duplicated proposals, we post-process the proposals with Soft Non-Maximum Suppression (S-NMS)~\cite{bodlaSoftNMS2017} similar to BSN++~\cite{suBSN2021}.